EVE Online Trading - unique market system

 EVE Online Trading - Hauling

 Hauling is basically transporting goods for one station to another to make a profit.
 The basic principle is this: you find some cheap goods on one station, haul them with your cargo ship to another station to sell those items for a hefty profit.
 It is quite a good way of conducting business since not many traders want to spend time traveling.
 There are some setbacks to this method, finding a safe and efficient trade route requires some in-depth game knowledge as it changes often, sometimes you will need to alternate your trade route on a daily basis.
 There are some foolproof (and highly contested) routes, for example, buying cheap modules from mission hubs and selling it at trade hubs is a good way of starting your hauling adventure.
-There are some external websites that can be useful in your hauling: EVE-Central trade tool.

 Before you start hauling, however, it is recommended to skill up your racial Industrial skill to use your beginner hauling ship efficiently and get your Hull Upgrades up to fit those Expanded Cargoholds or Inertia Stabilizers for faster align time to avoid those pesky ganks.